pytorch/tutorials/intermediate_source/dist_tuto.rst

 more <https://www.open-mpi.org/faq/?category=running#mpirun-hostfile>`__)
 Doing so, you should obtain the same familiar output as with the other communication backends.

+**NCCL Backend**

+The `NCCL backend <https://github.com/nvidia/nccl>`__ provides an optimized implementation of collective operations against CUDA tensors.
+If you only use CUDA tensors for your collective operations, consider using this backend for the best in class performance.
+The NCCL backend is included in the pre-built binaries with CUDA support.

 Initialization Methods
 ~~~~~~~~~~~~~~~~~~~~~~